 The FileMaker event system makes it easy for department assistants to track both current and past events.
 Having one database for all of the events offers insight about all the university's events and removes redundant tasks.
 And, the ability to review and learn from previous experiences makes it possible for them to plan events more efficiently.

 Now that fundraisers have remote access to event details, they are able to optimize their time and efforts more effectively with the FileMaker system.
 They are autonomous and self-sufficient.

 In addition to helping to manage event logistics, the FileMaker event system saves the university time and space by consolidating data into a single database.
 The system also saves time for the department assistants and fundraisers.
 They quickly embraced the new system.
 It helps, that it was very easy to learn and meshed seamlessly into the process.
 This project is a perfect example of why FileMaker shines as a Workplace Innovation Platform.

 Download a PDF version of this FileMaker Platform customer success story.

-We've been developing custom apps and offering FileMaker consulting services for more than 30 years.
+We've been developing custom apps for more than 30 years.
+See how we helped a client develop a reporting application and another client track inventory efficiently.
 Read more of our Customer Success Stories and feel free to contact us to learn more about our custom software development services or schedule a free initial consultation.